TopArzGithub/api-doc/source/index.html.md

 # Introduction

 Hey Yo!
-Howudiong?
+How u diong?

-Welcome to [TopArz](https://toparz.com) trading api documentation.
+Welcome to [TopArz](https://toparz.com) trading API documentation.
-In here you can find required information to work with out trading apis.
+Here you can find the required information to work with trading APIs.

-first of all you have to get a token in your dashboard.
+First of all, you have to get a token in your dashboard.

 # Authentication